Alcohol and Drug Rehabilitation Centers in Orange, Texas

 409-840-2001

-Recovery Council Southeast Texas is dedicated to assisting the community of Orange, Texas and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
+Recovery Council Southeast Texas is dedicated to assisting the community of Orange, TX. and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
 As such, Recovery Council Southeast Texas provides a wide collection of services in line with their philosophy of treatments that work - including inpatient detoxification facilities, outpatient substance abuse counseling, long term rehab centers, inpatient rehab centers, short term drug and alcohol rehab facilities and others.

 Recovery Council Southeast Texas also feels that it is crucial that every individual client gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment modalities, including substance abuse counseling approach, 12-step facilitation approach, cognitive/behavior therapy, relapse prevention, motivational interviewing, dual diagnosis drug rehab and others.
 In addition, Recovery Council Southeast Texas is specialized in self-help groups, seniors or older adults, transgender or (LGBT) clients, persons with serious mental illness, programs for the hearing impaired, persons with post-traumatic stress disorder, as well as other special programs.
 In general, the treatment methods that this substance abuse treatment facility uses aims to provide positive and lasting change for each individual.